steveseguin/social_stream/README.md

 To try out the preview test version of the app, you can download it below, but keep in mind that the bugs are still being worked out:

 [https://github.com/steveseguin/social_stream/releases/](https://github.com/steveseguin/social_stream/releases)
-Mac and PC are supported currently, with Linux support coming later on.
+MacOS and Windows 10/11 (x64) are supported currently, with limited Linux support now available via an AppImage.

 Please note:  If using the same session ID in both the browser extension and the standalone version, you will only be able to use one at a time.